Skip to main content

 • Find the nearest hospital and urgent care center at your destination

-• Keep a list of their medications and emergency contacts nearby
+• Keep a list of diagnoses, medications, allergies and emergency contacts on your phone

 Special considerations when flying